madankc71/MNIST-digit-Classification/README.md

 # MNIST-digit-classification
-Classification using MLP without using any standard Machine Learning Libraries with accuracy 98.433%.
+Classification using MLP without using any standard Machine Learning Libraries with an accuracy of 98.433%.